-The entire Sipwise C5 cluster can be monitored from the management nodes by using the SIPWISE-NGCP-MIB, SIPWISE-NGCP-MONITOR-MIB and SIPWISE-NGCP-ALARMS-MIB (SIPWISE-NGCP-STATS-MIB is deprecated and should not be used anymore).
+The entire Sipwise C5 cluster can be monitored from the management nodes by using the SIPWISE-NGCP-MIB, SIPWISE-NGCP-MONITOR-MIB and SIPWISE-NGCP-ALARMS-MIB.
 These OIDs are rooted at Sipwise C5 slot .1.3.6.1.4.1.34274.1..